Are Favors Even Necessary?

 3. Things That Go

 These can be toy cars, trains, planes, motorcycles, or anything else with wheels.
 These would be a big hit and fairly cheap if you could buy in bulk and just give one or two to each kid.
 I also think it would be fine to get them from a used toy store, but I'm not sure if other people would find that tacky or unsanitary—though it would be very eco-friendly.

 I know my son loves bouncy plastic balls, but I wasn't quite comfortable with him playing with them on his own—I was afraid that he might decide that it looked like food—so your guests are probably still a bit young for them.
 But larger toy balls make a great favor.
 We went to a three-year-old's soccer party and got a little soccer ball that is a bit bigger than a softball, and my son loved it.
 These are also great for all ages.

 For some reason, this had not even occurred to me until I saw someone recommend rubber ducks.
 I actually think this is genius.
 I am constantly amazed at how into his various rubber ducks my son is, and he has a seemingly insatiable appetite for different ones.
 They are plastic, but they can be used forever, and they are small.
 The downside is that the older kids really might not be into them, but you never know—my 11-year-old niece is very proud of her rubber duck collection.

 6. Sweets or Snacks

 As I said above, I think this is a somewhat dangerous territory since many children have restricted diets.
-That said, I think you probably couldn't go wrong with a packet of Annie's bunny cookies or crackers and a fruit leather—I think those from Trader Joe's or Whole Foods are the best.
+That said, I think you probably couldn't go wrong with a packet of Annie's bunny cookies or crackers and fruit leather—I think those from Trader Joe's or Whole Foods are the best.
 If you want it to be more personal, you can make cookies cut out into a special shape, such as a train or the number two.